What is it?

 The visual

-I didn’t want it to just be a chat box.
-The frontend is a canvas-based neural network visualisation — each node represents a document in the vault, clustered by category (Taciturn, News, Carbon, Portfolio, Core).
-Glowing hex nodes drift slowly across a dark grid, with particle streams flowing along the edges between related documents.
-You can click any node to instantly query it, or type freely in the terminal at the bottom.
+The frontend is a canvas-based neural network visualisation — each node represents an indexed document, clustered by category (Taciturn, News, Carbon, Portfolio, Core).
+Glowing nodes drift slowly with particle streams flowing between related documents.
+Clicking any node instantly queries it.
+The interface includes sliders for drift speed, pulse rate, glow radius, particle density, and edge opacity, plus an optimise mode for low-power environments.

 Tech stack

-- ChromaDB — local vector database, stores and queries embeddings
+- ChromaDB — vector database for semantic storage and retrieval

 - Flask — serves the web interface on port 8090

-- Cloudflare Tunnel — exposes it publicly at brain.taciturn.uk
+- Cloudflare Tunnel — public access at brain.taciturn.uk